 Frequently Asked Questions

-What exactly is an open loop?
+What exactly is an open loop in productivity?

 Born in Brooklyn.
 Powered by AWS.
 Your data stays yours.